Get

 Why Does Cat Urine Smell So Bad Anyway?

 Cat urine comprises several chemical components: urea, uric acid, urobilin/urobilinogen, sodium, electrolytes, creatine, pheromones, and bacteria.
-The distinct smell of cat urine comes from uric acid and bacteria present breaking down the urea.
+The distinct smell of cat urine comes from uric acid, and bacteria present that break down the urea.

 When bacteria break down urea, it releases ammonia, where cat urine gets its distinct ammonia smell.
 Additionally, uric acid has a terrible smell that can be present for years after a cat urinates in a location just once.